Task.WhenAny - How to cancel other tasks

 Special cases

-The first finishes task is in faulty state
+The first finished task is in a faulted state

 Let's have a look at this quick test: